vekatze/neut/book/src/static-memory-management.md

 ### Using a Noema: Embodying

-Incidentally, you can create a value of type `a` from a value of type `&a`, as follows:
+You can also create a value of type `a` from a value of type `&a`, as follows:

 ```neut
 define make-pair<a>(x: &a) -> pair(a, a) {